Srivijaya: Relations with regional powers

 Although historical records and archaeological evidence are scarce, it appears that by the 7th century, Srivijaya had established suzerainty over large areas of Sumatra, western Java and much of the Malay Peninsula.
-Initially, Srivijaya's amorphous statehood dominated a confederation of semi autonomous port cities in the region, through nurturing alliances and gaining fealty among these polities.
-Regarding its status as the central port of the region, it seems that Srivijaya has a unique "ritual policy" in its relations with the dominant powers of South Asia, Southeast Asia, but mainly with China.
+Initially, Srivijaya dominated a confederation of semi-autonomous port cities in the region, through nurturing alliances and gaining fealty among these polities.
+Regarding its status as the central port of the region, it seems that Srivijaya had a unique "ritual policy" in its relations with the dominant powers of South Asia, Southeast Asia, and China.

 The oldest accounts of the empire come from Arabic and Chinese traders who noted in their travel logs of the importance of the empire in regional trade.
-Its location was instrumental in developing itself as a major connecting port between China and the Middle East to Southeast Asia.
+Its location was instrumental in developing itself as a major port which connected China, the Middle East and Southeast Asia.
 Control of the Malacca and Sunda Straits meant it controlled both the spice route traffic as well as local trade, charging a toll on passing ships.
 Serving as an entrepôt for Chinese, Malay, and Indian markets, the port of Palembang, accessible from the coast by way of a river, accumulated great wealth.
-Instead of traveling the entire distance from the Middle East to China, which would have taken about a year with the assistance of monsoon winds, it was easier to stop somewhere in the middle, Srivijaya.
+Instead of traveling the entire distance from the Middle East to China, which would have taken about a year with the assistance of monsoon winds, it was easier to stop at Srivijaya.
 It took about half a year from either direction to reach Srivijaya which was a far more effective and efficient use of manpower and resources.
 A round trip from one end to Srivijaya and back would take the same amount of time to go the entire distance one way.
 This theory has been supported by evidence found in two local shipwrecks.
 One off the coast of Belitung, an island east of Sumatra, and another near Cirebon, a coastal city on the nearby island of Java.
 Both ships carried a variety of foreign cargo and, in the case of the Belitung wreck, had foreign origins.

 The Melayu Kingdom was the first rival power centre absorbed into the empire, and thus began the domination of the region through trade and conquest in the 7th through the 9th centuries.
-The Melayu Kingdom's gold mines up in the Batang Hari River hinterland were a crucial economic resource and may be the origin of the word Suvarnadvipa, the Sanskrit name for Sumatra.
-Srivijaya helped spread the Malay culture throughout Sumatra, the Malay Peninsula, and western Borneo.
+The Melayu Kingdom's gold mines in the Batang Hari River hinterland were a crucial economic resource and may be the origin of the word Suvarnadvipa, the Sanskrit name for Sumatra.
+Srivijaya helped spread Malay culture throughout Sumatra, the Malay Peninsula, and western Borneo.
 Its influence waned in the 11th century.